Tweedmill.com conditions of Use & Sale

 9. Our contract

 When you place an order to purchase a product from Tweedmill.com, we will send you an e-mail confirming receipt of your order and containing the details of your order.
-Your order represents an offer to us to purchase product which is accepted by us when we send e-mail confirmation to you that we’ve despatched that product to you (the “Despatch Confirmation E-mail”).
+Your order represents an offer to us to purchase a product which is accepted by us when we send e-mail confirmation to you that we’ve despatched that product to you (the “Despatch Confirmation E-mail”).
 That acceptance will be complete at the time we send the Despatch Confirmation E-mail to you.
-Any products on the same order which we have not confirmed in a Despatch Confirmation E-mail to have been despatched do not form part of that contract.
+Any products on the same order which we have not confirmed in a Despatch Confirmation E-mail to have been dispatched do not form part of that contract.

 Our returns policy applies to products purchased from us.
 In addition to your 30-day returns guarantee, customers in the European Union are entitled to a statutory cooling-off period of seven business days.